MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-proxy.md

 There are two main configuration files that are involved with the gateway in which proxy settings can be edited.

 The first is for the configuration screens that actually configure the gateway.
-If you're having issues configuring the gateway, look at the following file:
+If you're having issues configuring the gateway, look at the following file: _C:\Program Files\On-premises data gateway\enterprisegatewayconfigurator.exe.config_.

-    C:\Program Files\On-premises data gateway\enterprisegatewayconfigurator.exe.config

 The second is for the actual Windows service that interacts with the cloud service using the gateway.
-This file handles the requests:
+This file handles the requests: _C:\Program Files\On-premises data gateway\Microsoft.PowerBI.EnterpriseGateway.exe.config_.

-    C:\Program Files\On-premises data gateway\Microsoft.PowerBI.EnterpriseGateway.exe.config

 If you're going to make changes to the proxy configuration, these files must be edited so that proxy configurations are exactly the same in both files.